andreadepolis/invGamma/README.md

-# Matlab routinse for the Inverse-Gamma distribution
+# Matlab routines for the Inverse-Gamma distribution

 This repository contains Matlab® codes to compute: